VillagerUnknown/VillagerCoin/README.md

 **Options**

 * addCoinsToStructureLootTables - Adds Coins to Structure loot tables.
 (Default: true)
+* addEdibleCoinsToStructureLootTables - If this option and addCoinsToStructureLootTables are enabled: Adds Edible Coins to Structure loot tables.
+(Default: true)
 * addCoinsToMobDrops - Adds Coins to Mob drops.
 (Default: true)
+* addEdibleCoinsToMobDrops - If this option and addCoinsToMobDrops are enabled: Adds Edible Coins to Mob drops.
+(Default: true)
+* enableCoinFlipping - Allow players to flip a single coin for a heads or tails result.
 * enableTradeModifications - Modifies trades and replaces Emerald trades with Coin trades.
 (Default: true)
-* lootingBonusPerLevel - Bonus chance per level of looting (Default: 0.1)
+* lootingBonusPerLevel - Bonus chance per level of looting coins will drop from mobs.
+(Default: 0.1)

 ## Support